 In an ongoing effort to ensure patient safety and to minimize the spread of COVID-19 among vulnerable individuals, CDPH is requiring GACHs to develop and implement processes for verifying the vaccination status of all HCP, and for obtaining and tracking documentation of SARS-CoV-2 diagnostic screening testing of all unvaccinated exempt HCP and booster-eligible HCP who have not yet received their booster.

-In accordance with Public Health Officer Order – Health Care Work Vaccine Requirement issued December 22, 2021, CDPH is requiring HCP be up to date with vaccinations and receive boosters by February 1, 2022, unless exempt.
+In accordance with Public Health Officer Order – Health Care Work Vaccine Requirement issued February 22, 2022, CDPH is requiring HCP be up to date with vaccinations and receive boosters by March 1, 2022, unless exempt.
+HCP who have completed their primary vaccination series and provide proof of subsequent COVID-19 infection may defer booster administration for up to 90 days from the date of clinical diagnosis or first positive test, which in some situations, may extend the booster dose requirement beyond March 1st.
+HCP not yet eligible for boosters or who show proof of infection must be in compliance no later than 15 days after the recommended timeframe for receiving the booster dose.
 Additionally, all unvaccinated exempt HCP and booster-eligible HCP who have not yet received their booster must be tested for COVID-19 at least twice weekly.
 Facilities must begin testing of all booster-eligible workers who have not yet received their booster by December 27, 2021 and be in full compliance by January 7, 2022.

 GACHs can also implement additional infection control policies beyond these requirements, as some already have.

 Verifying Vaccination Status and Options for Providing Proof of Vaccination

 Per the CDPH Guidance for Vaccine Records Guidelines & Standards, only the following modes may be used as proof of vaccination: